-On April 6, 2016, the Company closed the first tranche of a private placement for total proceeds of \$50,000.
-The Company sold 50 shares of Series D Preferred Stock of the Company and warrants at a price per preferred share of \$1,000.
-Each share of Series D Preferred Stock is convertible into common shares of the Company equal in number to \$1,000 divided by \$0.03 per share.
-The purchaser of each share of Series D Preferred Stock also received warrants to purchase shares of common stock of the Company equal in number to the total purchase price divided by 0.03 (rounded down), exercisable at any time beginning one year after the closing date for a term ending five years from the closing date at an exercise price of \$0.045 per common share.
-The placement agent received a sales commission of 5% of gross proceeds and warrants equal to 5% of the total number of warrants issued.
-Under certain specified circumstances, the shares are redeemable at the option of the purchaser at a rate of return on the purchase price of 15% from the date of issuance of the Preferred Shares through the date of the redemption.
+On November 2, 2016, the Company closed the second tranche of a private placement for total proceeds of \$100,000.
+We sold 100 shares of Series E Preferred Stock of the Company and warrants to purchase shares of the Company's common stock at a price per preferred share of \$1,000.
+Each share of Series E Preferred Stock is convertible into common shares of the Company equal in number to \$1,000 divided by \$0.03 per share.
+The purchaser of each share of Series E Preferred Stock also received warrants to purchase shares of common stock of the Company equal in number to the total purchase price divided by 0.03 (rounded down), exercisable at any time beginning one year after the closing date for a term ending five years from the closing date at an exercise price of \$0.045 per common share.